synapta/cassandra-GLAM-tools/README.md

-The purpose of this project is to Support GLAMs in monitoring and evaluating their cooperation with Wikimedia projects.
+The purpose of this project is to support GLAMs in monitoring and evaluating their cooperation with Wikimedia projects.
 Starting from a Wikimedia Commons category this tool collects data about usage, views, contributors and topology of the files inside.

 The GLAM Statistical Tool "Cassandra" is a project of Wikimedia Switzerland (WMCH) and the result of a long-term collaboration with Swiss cultural institutions expressing their needs for measuring the impact of Wikimedia projects.
 Together with our GLAM Partner Network we went through the process of requirement engineering and the respective solution development with our IT-Partner Synapta.
 Since the first release in 2017, we have thoroughly and continuously enhanced Cassandra to the extraordinary tool it is today.